AbleTech/easy-bootstrap/README.md

 ===

-### Notes
+### Important Notes

-Compass is known to break on rails 4 projects so this gem will only work on rails 3 projects.
+**Compass is known to break on rails 4 projects so this gem will only work on rails 3 projects.**

 ===

-### Easy Bootstrap Extras